 After the Advisor has identified an investment opportunity and completed due diligence, the investment team involved in the transaction prepares a written investment analysis.
 Senior investment professionals involved in the transaction review the analysis, and if they are in favor of making the potential investment, present it first to Messrs.
 Maher and Lazar and then, if approved by Messrs.
 Maher and Lazar, to the Advisor's investment committee.
 The investment committee is comprised of Messrs.
 Maher and Lazar and several senior executives of BlackRock and several of the Kelso Principals.
 Investment committee members have an average of over 20 years of investment experience in the fixed income and private equity markets.
-Generally, each investment opportunity requires the consensus of the investment committee or a sub-committee of the investment committee in order to be approved.
+Each investment opportunity requires the consensus of the investment committee in order to be approved, except that investments of less than approximately 3% of our net assets may be made without the prior approval of the investment committee if approved by Messrs.
+Maher and Lazar and two other members of the investment committee, one of whom must be an individual from BlackRock and the other a Kelso Principal.
+In addition, follow-on investments in existing portfolio companies generally do not require investment committee approval beyond that obtained when the initial investment in the company was made.
+Temporary investments, such as those in cash equivalents, U.S. Government securities and other high quality debt investments that mature in one year or less, do not require approval by the investment committee.